jefforyamos/blog/content/en/questions/who-picks-expiration-dates.md

 Let's look closer at the expiration theory.
 What happens **right before** the *snake handling* clause?

-> And he said to them, “Go into all the world and proclaim the gospel to the whole creation.
+> And he said to them, “**Go into all the world and proclaim the gospel** to the whole creation.
 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned.

-Is there any Christian anywhere that believes that verse above has expired?
-I don't know of any.
+Is there any Christian anywhere that believes **The Great Commission** above has **expired?**  I don't know of any.

 And what is said immediately after that clause?